Layout Overrides in Joomla

 (Redirected from Layout Overrides in Joomla 2.5)

-Joomla!
-1.5 introduced the concept of overriding core layouts using the template override system.
-Joomla! version 2.5 introduces a set of features that give the site administrator more control over the display of articles, contacts, news feeds and Web links.
+Joomla has a comprehensive set of features that give the site administrator more control over the display of all html output from their template.
 There are five types of alternative layouts:

 - Menu Item

 Alternative layouts work in a similar fashion to the template override feature but allow you more options and control.
 Each type is discussed below.

 Module Alternative Layouts

 Creating an alternative layout for a module is similar to creating a template override for a module.
 In both cases, you create a folder called templates/<your template>/html/<module name>.
 For example, the folder for a "mod_login" template override or alternative layout for the beez3 template would be templates/beez3/html/mod_login/.

 There are two important differences between a template override and an alternative layout.
 The first is the file name.
 For the template override, you would call the file default.php to match the core file name.
 For an alternative layout, you use a different name.
 The only rule is that the file name should not have any underscores in it.
 This allows you to have complex layouts that include multiple files.
 The initial file to be called is named without underscores and any other files that are called from this initial file will have underscores in the name.
 For example, you could have the initial file called mynewlogin.php which calls mynewlogin_1.php.

 The second important difference is that, unlike template override files which are called automatically whenever the module is displayed using the template with the override, an alternative layout file is only called if you select it as a parameter in the Module Manager.
 In version 2.5 and later, there is a new parameter under Advanced Options called Alternative Layout, as shown below.